ShengHuaWu/Vapor3Series/Authentication/README.md

 migrations.add(migration: AdminUser.self, database: .sqlite)
 ```
 This line adds our `AdminUser` to the list of migrations so our application executes the migration at the next launch.
-Now, we are able to satisfy HTTP basic authentication with the username and password of our `AdminUser` on Postman.
+Now, we are able to fulfill HTTP basic authentication with the username and password of our `AdminUser` on Postman.

-### Bearer Token Authentication
+### Token Authentication
 At this stage, only authenticated users can create users, but all other endpoints are still unprotected.
-Besides, asking a user to give credentials with each request is impractical, and we don't want to store a user's password anywhere in our application.
+Besides, asking a user to give credentials with each request is impractical, and we don't want to store a user's password in our application.
 Instead, we should provide an endpoint for users to log in, and we can replace their credentials with a token after they log in.

-Let's start to write our `Token` class.
+Let's start with our `Token` class.
-Open Terminal to create a new file and regenerate Xcode project as the followings.
+As usual, open Terminal to create a new file and regenerate Xcode project as the followings.
 ```
 touch Sources/App/Models/Token.swift
 vapor xcode -y